fumieval/rhythm-game-tutorial/draft.md

 How do we implement this?
 The structure of the program can be derived by writing components down:

 * Sound: a music is playing through the game.
-* Visual: pictures depend on the time.
+* Graphics: pictures depend on the time.
 * User interaction: a user types the space key.

 We will explain these in order.